devmojahid/mojar-cms/README.md

 MojarCms - Laravel CMS for Your Project
 =====================================
-### This Is the main cms from JuzaWeb cms. there have lots of error why not i am find and replace any place make sure you solve every issue you rename the file name and folder name
+### This Is the main cms from Mojar. there have lots of error why not i am find and replace any place make sure you solve every issue you rename the file name and folder name

 ## About